siavava/portfolio/content/projects/web/tictoc.md

   - "design"
   - "TypeScript"
   - "Sass"
+summary: |-
-summary: "An Apple-inspired page: a clock that ticks upward, a blob that trails your cursor, and rotating quotes from Foundation and a few other favorites."
+  An Apple-inspired page: a clock that ticks upward, a blob that trails your cursor, and rotating quotes from Foundation and a few other favorites.
 ---

 An [Apple][apple]-inspired page that turns the passing of time into